Mr Brexit leads mini anti-May rebellion

 "I am sorry that you have chosen to leave the government … when we are only eight months from the date set in law when the United Kingdom will leave the European Union," May said in her reply to Davis.

-'Deep partnership'
+'Special partnership'

-The EU plan amounted to "a deep and special partnership including a comprehensive free trade and customs agreement", she said.
+Her EU plan amounted to "a deep and special partnership including a comprehensive free-trade and customs agreement", she said.

 But it would also leave the UK "as an independent, self-governing nation" on the world stage once again, she added.